Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: RELATED WORK

 \subsection{Social presence and haptic interaction in shared virtual environment}

 Haptic interaction allows users to share forces among themselves, enabling them to perform physical remote collaboration.
 Physically connected dyads form communication channels through the exchange of forces, allowing them to receive information from their partner \cite{Groten2013-gt}.
-Haptic interactions offer various physical benefits to dyads: improvement in time to motor learning \cite{Ganesh2014-gk, Kim2022-dr}, enhancement of performance \cite{Reed2008-gc}, maintenance of balance \cite{Wu2021-jz}, and negotiation of strategies \cite{Groten2013-gt}.
+Such interactions offer various physical benefits to dyads: improvement in time to motor learning \cite{Ganesh2014-gk, Kim2022-dr}, enhancement of performance \cite{Reed2008-gc}, maintenance of balance \cite{Wu2021-jz}, and negotiation of strategies \cite{Groten2013-gt}.

-Haptic interactions also provide user experience benefits beyond physical advantages.
+They also allow user to experience benefits beyond physical advantages.
 Several studies have investigated the impact of haptic interactions in SVEs by toggling the presence and absence of such interactions among dyads \cite{Sallnas2010-tp, Chellali2011-tf, Beelen2013-be, Fermoselle2020-ta, Giannopoulos2008-bv}.
-Chellali et al. conducted a task in which dyads trained in injection procedures using a Follow-Follower system and demonstrated that haptic interactions improved performance and co-presence\cite{Chellali2011-tf}.
-Additionally, Sallnas et al. found that exchanging objects through haptic interactions enhanced social presence\cite{Sallnas2010-tp}.
-In summary, haptic interactions provide both physical and psychological benefits to users.
+Chellali \textit{et al.} conducted a task in which dyads trained in needle insertion procedures using a Follow--Follower system, and demonstrated that haptic interactions improved performance and co-presence\cite{Chellali2011-tf}.
+Additionally, Sallnas \textit{et al.} found that exchanging objects through haptic interactions enhanced social presence\cite{Sallnas2010-tp}.

-Both visual interaction through avatar representation and haptic interaction have been confirmed to enhance social presence and task performance.
-The question arises: Can social presence and task performance be maintained through only haptic interactions when avatar representation is lost?
-To date, no studies have focused on both avatar representation and haptic interactions simultaneously.
+Therefore, haptic interactions provide both physical and psychological benefits to users, including improved motor learning, better performance, and enhanced social presence.
+In particular, the social presence fostered by haptic interactions supports the idea that they can serve as a communication channel in social interaction contexts.
+Meanwhile, previous findings indicate that visual interaction through avatar representation enhances social presence and task performance.

+Focusing on physical remote collaboration using an SVE, haptic communication is indispensable and realized through haptic feedback, whereas avatar representation likely serves as the visual communication channel.
+Additionally, verbal communication may be involved.
+Thus, in SVE-based physical remote collaboration, social interaction is supported concurrently by multiple channels.
+Consequently, a critical question arises: do performance and social presence depend on a single channel, all channels, or specific combinations of channels?
+Furthermore, if one channel is lost, do performance and social presence decline, or are they preserved through the others?
+To the best of our knowledge, no research has specifically examined the impact of avatar representation in the context of physical remote collaboration.
 Our study is the first to address this question.